Key Billing Terms

 Co-insurance: A method of cost-sharing between you and your insurance provider.
 You pay a percentage of costs as part of your contract with your insurance provider.
 You pay this amount even if your deductible has been met.
 For example, you may pay 20% of the costs of your services even after you have met your deductible.

 Co-payment: The fixed dollar amount that you must pay out-of-pocket prior to or at the time of service.
 This amount is pre-determined and varies by insurance provider.
 It is based on your plan type and the type of service being provided.
-MD Anderson is contractually obligated to collect co-payments from patients when a co-payment applies to the services being provided.
+We are contractually obligated to collect co-payments from patients when a co-payment applies to the services being provided.

 CPT code: Current Procedural Terminology code.
-A 5-digit standard for how medical professsionals document and report medical services and procedures.
-Insurance companies use CPT codes to help determine reimbursement amounts for practicioners.
+A 5-digit standard for how medical professionals document and report medical services and procedures.
+Insurance companies use CPT codes to help determine reimbursement amounts for practitioners.
 Using CPT codes enables healthcare providers and insurance companies to communicate and track billing more efficiently.

 Deductible: The specified amount the patient must pay for healthcare expenses before insurance covers the remaining costs.
 It is your part of the contract with your insurance provider.

 Guarantor: The individual responsible for paying the bill.
 Guarantors are usually the patient except in cases where the patient is incapacitated or an unemancipated minor in which case the the guarantor is the patient's parent or legal guardian.
 May also be referred to as the responsible party.

 Health plan: refers to the type of insurance you have.
 You may be a part of a group health plan provided through your employer, or you may have purchased and individual plan on the Health Insurance Exchange.
 You could also be covered under workers' compensation for a work-related injury or have coverage through a government health plan such as Medicare or Medicaid.